texfaq/texfaq.github.io/FAQ-mathsize.md

 ---
+title:  Adjusting maths font sizes
 section: How do I do&hellip;?
 subsection: Mathematics
 date: 2014-06-10
 ---

-# Adjusting maths font sizes

 In Plain TeX, when you introduce a new font size you must also declare what size fonts are to be used in mathematics with it.
 This